Advocacy and Support

 Make an Appointment

-The Confidential Advocate is a campus confidential resource and is not protected under Texas law as confidential.
-If a student's record is requested under certain legal circumstances (e.g. subpoena or court of law), the Confidential Advocate may be required to respond.
+IVPS and Advocates are non-mandatory reporting resources, but are not protected under Texas law as confidential.
+If a student's record is requested under certain legal circumstances (e.g. subpoena or court of law) or open records request, we may be required to respond.

 - Hours: Monday-Friday, 9am-4pm